robcowart/elastiflow/README.md

 ### Geo IP

-There are separate Geo Loacation dashboards for Client/Server and Source/Destination perspectives.
+There are separate Geo Location dashboards for Client/Server and Source/Destination perspectives.
 ![Geo IP](https://user-images.githubusercontent.com/10326954/57180209-cf0e3a80-6e86-11e9-8b7b-acd3a82181af.png)

 ### AS Traffic